mailsg/book-lib/README.md

 ### Prerequisites

-You must have `NodeJS` installed in the local machine and a `MongoDB/Atlas` account created with a `mongodb+srv` connection string .
+You must have `NodeJS` installed in the local machine and a `MongoDB/Atlas` account created with a `mongodb+srv` connection string.
+Create a `https://www.postman.com/` account to test the API EndPoints.

 ### Setup